FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformRatingOnStoreAsync()
 ```
 > This method will open **_Google Play app_** on the store page of your current application.
-Otherwise it will try to open the store page on browser.
+Otherwise, it will try to open the store page on the browser.

-If neither store page nor browser store page works, it will display an alert announcing the error.
+If neither the store page nor the browser store page works, it will display an alert announcing the error.

-`packageName` **must** be provided as named argument to open the store page on store app or browser.
+`packageName` **must** be provided as a named argument to open the store page on the store app or browser.

 #### Example
 ```csharp